nrfconnect/sdk-nrf/scripts/west_commands/sbom/README.rst

      --scancode ~/scancode-toolkit/scancode

   This detector is optional because it is significantly slower than the others.
+  Due to its limitations, it is run on single files one by one using a single process.

 * ``external-file`` - Search for license information in an external file.
 Enabled by default.